40 Best Hobbies to Take Up in Your 40s

-You’ll feel like a Bear Grylls heading out to the woods and being able to identify the plants and berries that make for a terrific side dish at a dinner party—and it’s a solid way to spend an afternoon outdoors.
+You’ll feel like a Bear Grylls heading out to the woods and being able to identify the plants and berries that make for a terrific side dish at a dinner party—and it’s one of the top hobbies for spending an afternoon outdoors.
 As a bonus, you’ll stock up on plenty of ingredients that will help you cook the 40 Dishes Everyone Over 40 Should Know How to Make.

 Become a master griller

 During the warmer months, don’t just barbecue—become a true grill master.
 Learn how to grill the perfect steak or ultimate burger, but also try out some more creative cuisines, like coffee-and-brown-sugar-crusted skirt steak or miso-glazed chicken burgers.
 Maybe even get a smoker.
 Whatever you do, take ownership of the backyard and elevate your grilling skills.
+It’s one of the best hobbies for 40-year-olds that everyone around you will love, too.
 And to help you get started, be sure to Steal Bobby Flay’s Top Steak-Cooking Secret.

 Instead of just taking those worn-out shoes to the repair shop, learn how to do some basic leatherwork yourself.
 Start by learning how to properly treat or restore the material with cleaner and conditioner (Tandy Leather offers a handy intro guide to help you get started).
 If you enjoy that, consider teaching yourself how to stitch, stamp, or add rivets.
 You can add cool details to a belt you’ve had lying around or make a leather bookmark for a reader friend.
 You’ll look thoughtful and handy.